 In the second half of 2002 we sold our craniomaxillofacial bone fixation implant and accessories product line to Medtronic, and announced an agreement to acquire StemSource, which is a development-stage adult stem cell company.
 Our craniomaxillofacial product line was relatively stable and slower-growth, compared to our retained musculoskeletal bone fixation implant and accessories product line and our thin film for soft-tissue repair and regeneration.
 By focusing on these less-mature and more volatile product areas, we accept more risk.
 In addition, we intend to use the cash we received from the sale of the craniomaxillofacial product line to finance the newly acquired StemSource and its development-stage cash needs.
-This is a high-risk strategy because there can be no assurance that our StemSource technology will ever be developed into commercially viable products (scientific risk), that we will be able successfully to manage a company in a different business than we have operated in the past (operational risk), that we will be able to use our medical device products to deliver stem cells where needed in the body (strategic risk), or that our cash resources will be adequate to develop the StemSource technology until it becomes profitable (if ever) while still serving the cash needs of our medical device product lines (financial risk).
+This is a high-risk strategy because there can be no assurance that our StemSource technology will ever be developed into commercially viable products (scientific risk), that we will be able to successfully to manage a company in a different business than we have operated in the past (operational risk), that we will be able to use our medical device products to deliver stem cells where needed in the body (strategic risk), or that our cash resources will be adequate to develop the StemSource technology until it becomes profitable (if ever) while still serving the cash needs of our medical device product lines (financial risk).
 Instead of using the cash received from selling that product line to reinvest in our core business, we are using it in one of the riskiest industries in the entire economy.
 This fundamentally changes our risk/reward profile and may make our stock an unsuitable investment for some investors.

-We depend on recently introduced products and anticipated new products, which subject us to development and marketing risks

-We are in the early stage of commercialization with many of our products although we have derived revenue from sales of certain products to our distributors, particularly Medtronic, Inc. We believe that our long-term viability and growth will depend in large part on receiving additional regulatory clearances or approvals and expanding our sales and marketing for our SurgiWrapTM bioresorbable barrier film and other new products resulting from our research and development activities.
+We depend on recently introduced products and anticipated new products, which subject us to development and marketing risks or approvals and expanding our sales and marketing for our existing products and new products resulting from our research and development activities.
 We are presently pursuing product opportunities in musculoskeletal bone fixation and soft tissue repair and regeneration throughout the body that will require extensive additional capital investment, research, development, clinical testing and regulatory clearances or approvals prior to commercialization.
 There can be no assurance that our product development programs will be successfully completed or that required regulatory clearances or approvals will be obtained on a timely basis, if at all.
 Most of our stem cell related products and /or services are years away.